 - 1. All graduate students in their second year who have passed the appropriate number of required courses will take the Qualifying Exam to advance to candidacy.
 If a student has not passed all the core courses with a grade of B or above, or, if they are an international student and are not yet "certified for employment with student contact," the Qualifying Exam will be delayed to within 3 months of completing these requirements.
 The Qualifying Exam is normally taken in the spring semester of a student's second year.
 Students who have not taken the Qualifying Exam by the end of their second year must write an explanatory letter of appeal to the GSC Chair and will be assigned a probationary status until further notice. - 2.
-A Qualifying Exam informational meeting for second-year students will take place in the fall semester each year.
+An informational meeting about the Qualifying Exam will be held in the fall semester each year.
 At this meeting, students will review the timetable and guidelines of the Qualifying Exam as well as the expectations and exam process, as outlined below: - a.
 At the beginning of the spring semester (usually in January), exam-eligible graduate students will submit to the Graduate Program Staff (i) a one-paragraph summary (100-200 words) of their intended research proposal (abstract), and (ii) a ranked list of four CMB GSC faculty members who might be appropriate to serve on their examination committee.
 This list should be developed in consultation with the student's faculty advisor.
 It is acceptable to include collaborators in this list.
 However, the student must indicate that the faculty member is a collaborator and include a statement regarding the nature and extent of the collaboration.
-The GSC Chair will use this information to form the student's Qualifying Exam Committee.
+The GSC Chair will use this information to form the student's Qualifying Exam Committee. - b.

-b.
 The student will be notified of the composition of their Qualifying Exam Committee within 30 days after submission of their abstract.
 Upon learning the members of their exam committee, the student is responsible for scheduling their Qualifying Examination, which involves polling the committee members and their PI for their availability for a two-hour timeslot.
 Upon finding a time when all members can attend, the student must reserve a room for the exam and notify the Graduate Program Staff and their exam committee members of the date, time, and location of the exam.
 If the student's PI cannot attend the exam, they will be required to provide the committee chair with a short statement on the student's progress.
 The deadline for the written portion of the exam is relative to each student's exam date (see Written Proposal below); students are responsible for meeting their individual deadlines.
-The Graduate Program Staff will provide the committee chair with a Qualifying Exam Results form, and a copy of the student's transcript in advance of the exam.